Monday, 16 June 2008

 The exertion warmed me enough to require the removal of the zip-on legs of my pants for the first time this year.

 With a bag of cherries collected from an overhanging tree, we rejoined the other road at a bridge over a tributary and continued our quiet way through fields and stunted woods.
-Rocky hills appeared in front of us.
+Rocky hills appeared in front of us and we saw Salignac in the distance, crouched under its ridge.

-Before long we were side-by-side with the autoroute, which had crossed the Durance, and as we approached Sisteron we could see its high grey citadel reflected in the water.
+Before long we were side-by-side with the autoroute, which had crossed the Durance to our side, and as we approached Sisteron we could see the high grey citadel reflected in the water.

 Eventually we went through a short tunnel, then over the autoroute (which had itself disappeared into a tunnel) and came to the narrow slot where the Durance squeezed through a rocky mountain ridge.

 It was easy to see its strategic value in former times and to appreciate why the history of Sisteron goes back at least 4000 years.
-It was often referred to as the Key of Provence and was constantly being fought over, as it was the gateway between Provence and the territory known as the Dauphiné.
+It was often referred to as the Key of Provence and was constantly being fought over, being the gateway between Provence and the territory known as the Dauphiné.

 A defensive wall was built in the fourteenth century, of which only three cylindrical towers remain, and a hundred years later Sisteron, along with the rest of Provence, became part of the kingdom of France.